-If the ballot is for a single position, the voter must write on the ballot paper the name of the candidate for whom they wish to vote.
+If the ballot is for a single position, the voter must write on the ballot paper, or the electronic equivalent, the name of the candidate for whom they wish to vote.

 If the ballot is for more than one position—

-the voter must write on the ballot paper the name of each candidate for whom they wish to vote;
+the voter must write on the ballot paper, or the electronic equivalent, the name of each candidate for whom they wish to vote;

 the voter must not write the names of more candidates than the number to be elected.